develsoftware/GMinerRelease/CONTENT_AND_BRAND_POLICY.md

 - page layouts, original visual elements, and original selection or arrangement of content; and
 - translations, adaptations, and other derivative versions of the foregoing created or authorized by the Developer.

 1.4.
 "Brand Elements" means the name GMiner, the GMiner logo, visual identity, graphics, icons, slogans, and other designations used by the Developer to identify the Software, the Developer, or Official Resources.

-Nothing in this Policy represents that any particular Brand Element is a registered trademark unless the Developer expressly states otherwise.
+The word mark "GMiner" is registered in the Russian Federation in the name of OOO "DEVELSOFT" under Trademark Certificate No. 1247713, with priority dated 2 July 2025 and registration dated 4 August 2026.
+The registration is valid until 2 July 2035, subject to renewal and applicable law.

+Other Brand Elements may be protected under trademark, copyright, unfair-competition, designation, and other applicable laws, whether or not they are separately registered.

 1.5.
 "Official Download Source" means: